Nebulaetrix/Lethal-Company-Modding/Content/Knowledge/Moons/Moons.md

+Each moon has:
-Each moon has unique [[Weathers|weatherVariable]] values for each possible weather that can spawn on the given moon
+- Unique [[Weathers|weatherVariable]] values for each possible weather that can spawn on the given moon
+- Unique spawns and spawn rarities

+List of moons:
 - [[Experimentation]]
 - [[Offence]]
 - [[Vow]]